 - Mirror, Mirror: The student uses the Reflect tool and adjusts the result to superpose one triangle on another.
 The five pages of the sketch include triangles that have been reflected, rotated, dilated, translated, and glide-reflected.
 The sketch includes the tools needed to construct mirrors for each problem instead of adjusting them.
 Should this web page include two sketches, one with only the Reflect tool for students to adjust, and one with the additional tools asking students to construct the necessary mirror?

-- Segment Congruence: The student first adjusts one or two mirrors to superpose the segments, and then constructs the mirrors that put the segments into superposition.
+- The Segment Congruence Theorem: The student first adjusts one or two mirrors to superpose the segments, and then constructs the mirrors that put the segments into superposition.
 As an extension, students are challenged to construct a single rotation that superposes two general segments, and then a single glide reflection that superposes two general segments.

 - Explore Similarity: In the first activity students adjust some combination of dilation and reflection to superpose one triangle on another.
 In the second activity, students dilate triangles and investigate the similarities and differences between the pre-image triangle and its image.